Why take this course

 Apply Online HERE

-- Study options: On campus (Cape Town and Johannesburg)
+- Study options: 4 intensive modules are on campus (Cape Town and Johannesburg)

 - Duration: 2 years, part-time